-The House Speaker is second in the U.S. presidential line of succession after the vice president, but no Speaker has ever acted as president.
-The current Speaker of the House is (D) Nancy Pelosi (California).
+The House speaker is second in the U.S. presidential line of succession after the vice president, but no speaker has ever acted as president.

 These responsibilities include voting on legislation, administrative duties such as maintaining order within the House chamber, and other tasks such as appointing special committees.

 See a more in-depth description of each of these responsibilities below.

 Member of CongressForemost, the speaker represents voters in their congressional district.
 As a member of Congress, they advocate for constituents’ needs, votes on key legislation, conducts town halls and meetings in-district and otherwise serves voters in their home districts.

 Presiding officer of the House of RepresentativesThe speaker of the House's duties as presiding officer of the House, include administering the oath of office to members, calling the House to order, preserving order and decorum within the House chamber and galleries, recognizing members to speak on the House floor, and making rulings about House procedures.

 The speaker usually delegates some of these administrative duties to other members of the majority party, such as acting as speaker pro tempore and leading House legislative sessions.

 In addition, the speaker appoints members and chairpersons of regular committees, special or select committees, conference committees, and designates a majority of the Committee on Rules.

 The speaker also determines which legislation is assigned to each committee and which legislation reaches the House floor for a vote.
 Furthermore, the speaker determines the House legislative agenda, in consultation with party leaders, committee chairpersons, the president, and the Senate.